ibm-cloud-docs/satellite/storage-aws-efs-csi-driver.md

     ```
     {: pre}

 6. Verify that the pod is deployed.
-Note that it might take a few minutes for your app to get into a `Running` state.
+Note that it can take a few minutes for your app to get into a `Running` state.
     ```sh
     oc get pods
     ```